RadwanRasul/nlp-project-kurdish/README.md

-<h1 align="center">Training and evaluating a POS-Tag model for Kurmanji-Kurdish using scikit-learn</h1>
+<h1 align="center">Training a POS-Tagger for Kurdish using scikit-learn</h1>

-<p align="center">This project aims to examine the UD Kurmanji-Kurdish treebank used by Stanza to train the language model "kmr".
-Trying to find out the potential reasons for the low unlabeled attachment score (UAS) of Stanza’s model, we extracted tokens and POS-tags from the UD-treebank, trained and evaluated a POS-tag model using scikit-learn.
-In our search for an answer, we also did some linguistic analyses.</p>
+<p align="center">We examined the UD Kurmanji-Kurdish treebank used by Stanza to train the language model "kmr".
+Trying to find out the potential reasons for the low unlabeled attachment score (UAS) of Stanza’s model, we extracted tokens and POS-tags from the UD-treebank, trained and evaluated a POS-tag model using scikit-learn.</p>

 ## :heavy_check_mark: Requirements